KULeuven-Diepenbeek/osc-course/content/ch6-tasks/processes.md

   * the CPU register contents (containing things like the stack pointer, local variables, return addres, etc. see end of Chapter 3)
   * the program counter (PC)

 Especially these last two parts are crucial: they store the actual execution state of the program at a given time.
 The PC points to the current instruction the CPU will execute.
-As such, you can already see how it becomes easy to for example pauze a process for a while: simply stop updating the PC.
+As such, you can already see how it becomes easy to for example pause a process for a while: simply stop updating the PC.

 The PCBs of all the processes are contained in a doubly-linked list data structure in the kernel, which is headed by the **mother of all processes**.
 This process is called **init** and has **PID 0**.
 The doubly-linked list is commonly known as the **process table**.